 If you really love sailing, are not afraid of “hanging” a bit in the boat, then this is going to be your ultimate sailing experience.
 Depending on the wind conditions we set sail for either Nieuwpoort or Blankenberge, where we will have lunch before returning to Oostende.
 A return train ticket with reserved seats to/from Oostende is already arranged for you, so the only thing you have to do is to take your sunglasses and sunscreen and let us do the rest.
 There is a maximum of just 10 guests, so don’t wait too long reserving your spot!

 - A return trip by train (2nd class reserved seats)

-- A relaxing morning and afternoon sailing trip
+- An exciting morning and afternoon sailing trip on Yacht De Arenal

 - Some drinks & snacks

 - The best views of the Belgian coast